Deferred imitation is typically defined as a modeled action or series of actions that are reproduced after a certain delay.

 Much to parents’ delight, babies’ first words are normally “mama” and “dada”.
 Actually “dada” is typically said first, but only because it’s easier for babies to pronounce!
-Other than the fact that mom and dad are around a lot – studies have shown that those are the first words babies utter because of the repeating sounds in them.
-In fact, most countries have very simple words with repeating sounds for naming mom and dad, and sometimes even grandpa and grandma.
+Other than the fact that mom and dad are around a lot, studies have shown that those are the first words babies utter because of the repeating sounds in them.
+In fact, most languages have very simple words with repeating sounds for naming mom and dad, and sometimes even grandpa and grandma.

 Newborns’ brain scans show increased activity when babies listened to made-up words with repeating sounds like “mubaba”.
 When they listened to words with non-adjacent repetition, like “bamuba”, they showed no distinctive responses.
 This suggests that babies recognize repetitive sounds more easily, and that’s why words like “mama” or “dada” are easy to learn and vocalize.
 Continue reading →

-This article discusses tactile and olfactory development – both sub-domains of the Physical developmental area!
+This article discusses tactile and olfactory development, both sub-domains of the Physical developmental area!

 Can you think back to your earliest memory?
 Chances are it may date back to when you were 3 or even 8 years old.
 Understanding your baby’s memory, however, is a different story.
-It develops in stages and even though it began to develop the moment your little one was born, it works more for recognition and familiarity, giving him a sense of comfort when he experiences something he recognizes.
+It develops in stages and, even though it began to develop the moment your little one was born, it works more for recognition and familiarity, giving him a sense of comfort when he experiences something he recognizes.

 More specifically, during your baby’s first 2 months, he will be able to recognize familiar faces and voices, especially those he sees every day.
 In fact, newborns can recognize their mothers’ voice at birth and will also recognize her smell after one week!
 This kind of recognition is the first indication of memory.There are lots of things you can do to help your baby strengthen his memory and attention skills.
 Here are some tips and suggestions you can try at home: